gecad-group/peak-acl/README.md

 # peak-acl: FIPA-ACL parser & transport helpers for PEAK

-> **PEAK-ACL** is a small that parses, builds and transports FIPA-ACL messages, with first-class support for JADE-compatible HTTP-MTP.
+> **PEAK-ACL** is a small library that parses, builds and transports FIPA-ACL messages, with first-class support for JADE-compatible HTTP-MTP.
 It is designed to plug into the [PEAK](https://github.com/gecad-group/peak-mas) ecosystem but can be used standalone in any Python project.

 ---